Psychiatric Service Dog for Anxiety — ADA Task Training Guide

 - Deep pressure therapy during acute anxiety episodes

-- Creating physical barrier in crowded Michigan public spaces
+- Creating physical barrier in crowded public spaces

 - Tactile grounding to interrupt dissociation